 Palm Oil is a palm fruit oil derived from the fleshy part of the palm fruit.
 It is a combination of roughly 50% saturated fat and 40% monounsaturated fat (oleic acid – the same type of fat in olive oil).
 The remaining 9-10% is polyunsaturated fat – it is a very low amount of these inflammatory type of fat, which is brilliant.
 Neither saturated nor monounsaturated fats are easily damaged by processing palm oil so you can include this fat into your diet with confidence.

 Olive Oil and Peanut Oil both are high in monounsaturated fats and in diet studies are equal with regard to lowering cholesterol and triglycerides when compared to a “standard American diet”.
 The health effects of all the other thousands of components in these oils are not well understood.

 Olive oil is natural and pure in the sense that it is one of the few plant oils which is edible as cold-pressed from the plant without chemical processing.
 On the opposite, the peanut oil must be chemically processed.
 This may remove natural ingredients and healthful anti-oxidants.

 Taste-wise, extra virgin olive oil has a delicious fruity flavor; most peanut oil has had all flavors removed and feels tasteless.

 Olive Oil versus Rapeseed Oil

-Rapeseed Oil is lower in saturated fat, higher in vitamin E and has a higher smoke point, making it the better choice for cooking.
-However, it doesn’t have the polyphenols or as much of healthy fats that extra virgin olive oil holds.
+Rapeseed Oil is lower in saturated fat, higher in vitamin E, and has a higher smoke point, making it the better choice for cooking.
+However, it doesn’t have the polyphenols or as many healthy fats that extra virgin olive oil holds.